A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Conclusions

 \section{Conclusions}

 In this work, we addressed the challenging problem of open ad hoc teamwork, both under full and partial observability.
 We first addressed the open ad hoc teamwork problem under full observability.
 To this end, we introduced different algorithms based on our proposed framework \acf{GPL}.
 GPL consists of three main components: a type inference model, an agent model and a joint-action value network.
-We evaluated GPL in three different environments, in which the agent has access to the full state of the environment, and compared it against a set of single agent RL and MARL baselines.
+We evaluated GPL in three different environments, in which the agent has access to the full state of the environment, and compared it against a set of single-agent RL and MARL baselines.
 Our results show that our proposed approach was able to learn an optimal policy, successfully outperforming all baselines.
 Further analysis showed that the agent modelling module in GPL plays a crucial role in the learner's performance.
-Our analysis demonstrated that the joint action value model plays a crucial role as it allows the learner to identify, and emulate, effective behaviour directly from other well-performing teammates.
+Our analysis demonstrated that the joint action value model allows the learner to identify, and emulate, effective behaviour directly from other well-performing teammates.

 We then addressed the problem of open ad hoc teamwork under partial observability.
-We explored how different methodologies could provide a belief estimate of the state, specifically we evaluated three different methodologies, i) autoencoders architectures, ii) variational autoencoders, and iii) particle belief methods.
-Similar to the full observability case, we evaluate our proposed algorithms in three different environments in which agents have only partial access to the state of the system.
-The results obtained show that variational autoencoder methods are able to outperform the other baselines in LBF and Wolfpack, while autoencoder based methods were able to surpass the performance of other belief inference methods for Cooperative Navigation.
+We explored how different methodologies could provide a belief estimate of the state.
+Specifically, we evaluated three different methodologies, i) autoencoders architectures, ii) variational autoencoders, and iii) particle belief methods.
+Similar to the full observability case, we evaluate our proposed algorithms in three different environments in which agents have only partial access to the state of the system, and compared it against state-of-the-art single-agent baselines, PPO and DVRL.
+The results obtained show that variational autoencoder methods are able to outperform the other baselines in LBF and Wolfpack, while autoencoder-based methods were able to surpass the performance of other belief inference methods for Cooperative Navigation.
 Our reconstruction analysis shows that methods capable of improved accuracy in predicting the teammate's actions are able to achieve higher returns, while an improved state estimation, such as in autoencoder methods, explains the difference in performance for the Cooperative Navigation environment.
+While the single agent RL baselines were able to achieve comparable results in the training environment, our generalisation evaluation showed that these methods fail to generalise to agents that are outside of the training distribution.
+On the other hand, our proposed methods based on autoencoder architectures were able to achieve higher returns.